Wednesday, December 29, 2021

 (Update: October 2023 - Miami Tacos went out of business.)

-We've been looking for seriously delicious tacos in Cordoba City for the last nine years.
-Unfortunately, the best we could hope for were the ones we made at home.
-So, whenever we found the hard shells from Old Paso at Walmart, Falabella (which is no longer in Cordoba), or international distributors like Almacen de Mario and Mercado Del Mundo, we made them.
+We've spent the last nine years searching for seriously delicious tacos in Córdoba City.
+Sadly, the best we could find were the ones we made at home.
+So whenever we stumbled upon those hard taco shells from Old El Paso—whether at Walmart, Falabella (which no longer exists in Córdoba), or international shops like Almacen de Mario and Mercado Del Mundo—we stocked up and got cooking.

 Miami Tacos - Tex-Mex food in Cordoba, Argentina